jindajia/ParallelPrimeFinder/ReadME.md

 ![Chart](Figure/Part2vsPart3.png)

 We can see that, when the number of  processors are less or equal than 6, Part2 is slightly faster than Part3.
 However, when processors more than 6, Part3 will save more excution time.

-**Size of Processors** In the previous part, we talked about iteration times when broadcasting messages.
+**Size of Processors**

+In the previous part, we talked about iteration times when broadcasting messages.
 When the number of processors is large, each time of broadcasting takes more time.

 **Why Part2 is slightly faster than Part3 when processors is not to many?**

 To remove broadcasting, each processor will hold a prime array used for sieving.
 Thus, not only processor0 need to calculate primes within sqrt(n), all processors should do that.

 *Therefore, when the number of processors is small, the time saved by reducing the broadcasting is not substantial.
 However, computing all prime numbers less than the square root of n takes more time.*
 #### Part4 - Increasing Cache Hit
 After Part3, we already removed broadcasting mechanism, so we only care about **time spend on marking**.

 **Time Spend on Marking**

-There are also two factors when marking array. **First**, **how many loops it will take** when marking array is influential. **Second**, when marking an element, we simlpy set this element's value to 1.
+There are also two factors when marking array. **First**, **how many loops it will take** is important.  **Second**, when marking an element, we simlpy set this element's value to 1.
 To do that, we need to access this element.
-So how long will **a single time of access operation takes**  affecting  marking time.
+How long will **a single time of access operation takes** affecting  marking time.
 To reduce the access time, I attempted to increase the L1 cache hit rate.
 In my running environment, the Intel processor had an L1 cache size of 32K (in bytes).
 Therefore, I divided the arrays assigned to each process into segments of length 32K, and the test results are as follows.
 | Processors | 2  | 4  | 6  | 8  | 12 |
 |------------|----|----|----|----|----|
 | Part3      | 104.424584 | 55.730943 | 38.704724 | 29.696898 | 21.812350 |